 Bring 6 quarts of water to a boil in a large pot and add 3 tablespoons kosher salt.

-Meanwhile, combine the oil and garlic in another large pot and cook over medium heat, stirring, until the garlic is softened, about 1 minute.
-Add the wine, bring to a boil, and boil until reduced by half.
-Add the calamari and cook, stirring, until just tender, 2 to 3 minutes.
-Whisk in the squid ink and remove from the heat.
+Meanwhile, combine oil and garlic in another large pot and cook over medium heat, stirring, until garlic is softened, about 1 minute.
+Add wine, bring to a boil, and boil until reduced by half.
+Add calamari and cook, stirring, until just tender, 2 to 3 minutes.
+Whisk in squid ink and remove from heat.

-Drop the pasta into the boiling water and cook until just al dente.
-Drain, reserving about 1/2 cup of the pasta water.
+Drop pasta into boiling water and cook until just al dente.
+Drain, reserving about 1/2 cup of pasta water.

-Add the pasta and 1/4 cup of the reserved pasta water to the sauce, stirring and tossing over medium heat, then cover and steam together over low heat for 2 minutes.
-Add a splash or two more of the reserved pasta water if necessary to loosen the sauce, stir in the parsley, and add a squeeze of lemon juice, or to taste.
+Add pasta and 1/4 cup of reserved pasta water to sauce, stirring and tossing over medium heat, then cover and steam together over low heat for 2 minutes.
+Add a splash or two more of reserved pasta water if necessary to loosen sauce, stir in the parsley, and add squeeze of lemon juice, or to taste.
 Serve immediately.